leskaa/AsteroidDodgeGame/README.md

 * **Avoid Asteroids**

 Evade asteroids for as long as possible.
 A high score table is already populated with symbolic high scores from the game's development.
-Scoring higher than these scores will causes your time to be added to the table.
+Scoring higher than these scores will cause your time to be added to the table.

 * **Utilize Power-Ups**

-Power-ups are available to pick up and actiate at any time.
+Power-ups are available to pick up and activate at any time.
 They appear on a stack in the top left after collection.
 You may hold up to four power-ups at once.
 Activating a power-up causes the most recently collected one to be used.

 ### Power-Ups